 “As a cellist, Pedraglio explores the timbric possibilities of the instrument, pushing it in the area of non-conventional sounds combined in the most varied ways possible.
 In the most rarefied moments, the sound becomes dust, extreme evanescence.”

-He collaborated as a soloist and principal cellist among different Italian orchestras (Orchestra Sinfonica G. Verdi in Milan, Orchestra Teatro Coccia in Novara, Camerata Ducale in Vercelli, Orchestra Antonio Vivaldi) and with well known jazzists (Chris Collins, Paolo Tomelleri, Emilio Soana, Arrigo Cappelletti), performing around Italy and Europe, and recording for several discographic labels.
-In 2012 he debuted at Auditorium Parco della Musica in Rome, both as a soloist and as a composer, performing in a world premiére some of his works for solo cello and for cello and piano.
-In this role he also held a recital at Teatro Sociale in Como, where his piece “Dialoghi”, commissioned by the Theatre for EXPO 2015, was premiered.
+He collaborated as a soloist and principal cellist among different Italian orchestras (Orchestra Sinfonica G. Verdi di Milano, Orchestra Sinfonica Carlo Coccia di Novara, Camerata Ducale di Vercelli, Orchestra Antonio Vivaldi, Orchestra Sinfonica di Lecco, Orchestra 1813 – AsLiCo) performing around Italy and Europe.
+2012 was the year of his debut wearing both the cellist’s and the composer’s hat at the Auditorium Parco della Musica in Rome, followed by his participation, always wearing both hats, at festivals and seasons like: Festival Settimane Barocche in Brescia, Festival Violoncellistico Internazionale Alfredo Piatti in Bergamo, Festival Autunno Musicale in Como, Season of the Teatro Sociale in Como, Auditorium in Morbegno – Amici della Musica di Sondalo – where he performed and recorded “Katharsis”, his first work for cello and orchestra.
 Many of his performances have been broadcast by radio and TV stations (RAI1, RAI3, CNBC-SKI, RTSI, RaiRadio3, Radio Classica, and Euroclassical).
-Pedraglio mostly performs as soloist and in chamber groups, ranging from the duo to ensemble instrumentation, featuring a repertoire based on 20th century and contemporary music.
+Pedraglio mostly performs as soloist and in chamber groups, ranging from the duo to ensemble instrumentation, featuring a repertoire based on classical contemporary music.

-Founder of Appassionato Ensemble and of Como Contemporary Festival– International Contemporary Music and Arts Festival, he’s been the artistic director of Associazione Culturale Polifonie, which he uses to promote the diffusion of contemporary classical music, also among the young and emerging artists since 2016.
+Founder of Appassionato Ensemble, with which he pursues the promotion of research music also by the means of a dedicated International Composition Competition, and creator of the Como Contemporary Festival – International Contemporary Music and Other Arts Festival – since 2016 he’s the artistic director of Associazione Culturale Polifonie, through which he promotes the diffusion of contemporary music, also among young people and emerging artists.
 After having obtained a master’s degree in Didactics for Musical Instruments and having passed the professorship competition based on exams and qualifications, he is the titular teacher of Cello at Music High School “T. Ciceri” in Como.
 Since 2012, he has been teaching in a cello masterclass every year at Landesakademie für die Musizierende Jugend in Ochsenhausen, one of the most important musical academies for young musicians in Baden-Württemberg, Germany.
 Umberto plays a period cello dating back to the late 1700s by Pierre Auguste Mauchand.